ckflyer/Qidi-Q2-Printer-Quick-Start-Guide/Essentials/README.md

 ## Creating Buttons to Filament Change From Klipper

 A QOL improvement that gives you Load and Unload buttons right on the Klipper dashboard so you don't have to walk to the printer.
+This is really only done if you don't have the Qidi Box or other AMS unit.

 1. Go to Klipper settings and click **Macros** in the sidebar.
 2. Click **Add Category** and name it whatever you like (e.g. "Filament Change").